Learning a new language is hard – in fact, it’s often VERY hard.

 Some screenshots from within the app.

 The Inner Circle courses function almost identically within the app and on the website, and this is because both run from the website.
-However, it’s very convenient to have a seperate application as it is not only faster, but also more organised.
+However, it’s very convenient to have a separate application as it is not only faster, but also more organised.

 The addition of an application is beneficial for a few reasons.
 The biggest benefit though is that it provides many quick lessons that can be studied while commuting or between other activities.